About the author

 The best boy grip is the key grip’s second-in-command.
 They tackle sensitive managerial operations and oversee the construction of more complicated grip elements.

 On a large production, the organizational skills of a solid best boy grip can mean the difference between wrapping early and accruing vast quantities of overtime.
-They quite literally make the set move.

 Grip

-The grip physically executes the strategy laid out by the key grip, best boy, and director of photography.
-On a union shoot, if literally anything needs moved on a set, you’ll almost certainly need a grip to move it for you.
+On a union shoot, if literally anything needs to be moved on a set, you’ll almost certainly need a grip to move it for you.

 Dolly grip

-6. Hair & make-up departments
+6. Hair & Make-Up Departments

 Key make-up artist